 The Living Community Challenge Standard 1.2

 The Living Community Challenge Standard is the complete framework for project teams to create a path toward certification.
 Download this resource to learn more about the philosophy and goals of the program.

-The Living Community Challenge Handbook v1.1 (May 2017) includes guidance and advice on planning for, designing, developing, inhabiting, and certifying a Living Community.
-The handbook includes suggested directions for Masterplan contents, and inspiration for pulling the community in question to ever higher levels of performance.
+The Living Community Challenge Handbook v1.2 (April 2018) includes guidance and advice on planning for, designing, developing, inhabiting, and certifying a Living Community.
+The Handbook includes suggested directions for Master Plan contents, and inspiration for pulling the community in question to ever higher levels of performance.
 Recognizing the early stages that the Living Community Challenge v1.2 is in, it will continue to evolve over the years based on the knowledge created as actual streets, neighborhoods, towns, and cities explore what it means to be a Living Community.

 We encourage using the Living Community Challenge Standard and Handbook together.
 Refer to the intent and specific requirements in the Standard, and then using the Handbook to address questions, process, and nuance.

 Living City Design Competition (2011)

 The International Living Future Institute’s Living City Design Competition, hosted in partnership with the National Trust for Historic Preservation, called for teams worldwide to create powerful visualizations of how existing cities might be transformed to achieve and transcend the Living Building Challenge 2.0, the built environment’s most rigorous performance standard.

 More than 80 teams submitted entries, addressing 69 different cities spanning 21 countries.
 Submissions were evaluated based on their ability to capture the attention and imagination of a broad audience and reassess assumptions about a future filled with high-tech, ecologically dislocated cities.
 Rather than constructing new cities from scratch, submissions also focused on the premise that a “living” future will rely on retrofitting the existing built environment and regenerating the evolutionary capacity of life.